LSAT Overview

 • The test measures a student’s aptitude in those disciplines required in the legal profession: understanding and creating solid arguments, logical thinking, and document analysis.

-• The LSAT is held only 4 times a year (June, September/October, December, and February)
+• The LSAT is held only 9 times a year (August, September, October, November, December, January, February, April, June)

-Beginning in September 2019, the LSAT exam will be exclusively offered in digital format in North America.
-The Digital LSAT will contain the same multiple-choice content and structure as the traditional paper-and-pencil LSAT, but it will now be delivered on easy-to-use tablets instead.
-These tablets will be provided to test takers at each testing center.
+Beginning in September 2019, the LSAT exam has been exclusively offered in digital format in North America.
+The Digital LSAT contains the same multiple-choice content and structure as the traditional paper-and-pencil LSAT, but it is delivered on easy-to-use tablets instead.
+These tablets are provided to test takers at each testing center.

-Test day is now shorter for test takers because the LSAT Writing will be administered separately from the LSAT multiple-choice test sections, online via a secure testing platform.
-Another important change is that answers are now selected on the screen by tapping on the answer choice.
-There are no more paper answer sheets.
+The LSAT Writing is administered separately from the LSAT multiple-choice test sections, online via a secure testing platform.
 The tablet offers great features such as a timer with a five-minute warning, highlighting, and flagging to keep track of questions that a test taker may want to revisit in a section.

 LSAT Section Comparisons